one-with-violets-in-her-lap/windchimes-frontend/README.md

 frontend was built using **vue**, **vueuse**, **anime.js** for animations, **zod** & **veevalidate** for form validation and **pinia** for the global state. there's also **vuetify** to not bother with UI too much.

+browse some of custom UI elements in [windchimes storybook](https://windchimes-storybook.vercel.app)

+---

 server communication implemented with **grahpql** using cool typescript codegen

 can be used as a mobile app with **capacitor.js**